How Much Is Microsoft Worth?

 Stocks that are market leaders often tend to continue to lead, and as the saying goes, the rich tend to get richer.
 But what are the nuts and bolts when it comes to the future of Microsoft?

-Microsoft received a “buy” or “strong buy” rating from 27 of 34 analysts on Yahoo Finance, and six of the remaining seven rated it “hold.”
+Microsoft received a “buy” or “strong buy” rating for August from 27 of 34 analysts on Yahoo Finance, and six of the remaining seven rated it a “hold.”
 Just one rated the stock a “sell.”
-The current average target price is $370.97, up from $339.26 last quarter and about 22% above its current price.
+The current average target price is $339.48, which is about 21% above its current price.

 Should You Invest In Microsoft?